• Home

 6. Stir and serve immediately.

-• Use a fork to test for doneness.
-When sweet potatoes are done they should be tender and there's no resistance when pierced with a fork.
+• Test for doneness.
+When sweet potatoes are done, they should be tender, and there's no resistance when pierced with a fork.

 Roasting Sweet Potatoes at a Lower Temperature